janeeart/Janee-100-days-of-code/README.md

 ### R1D11
 104/113 challenges complete.
 I looked at freeCodeCamp comments, Stack Overflow, and Quora for "Nesting for Loops" exercise.
 I ended up having a curly bracket in the wrong place, fixed that and solved it.
 I also looked at the hints and the solution on the "Profile Lookup" exercise.
 I needed to make a for loop and nest the if...else statements.
 Solution downloaded.

+### R1D12
+109/113 challenges complete.
+They have become increasingly more difficult to solve as I have progressed through the course, which has caused me to be more resourceful.
+I looked for help in freeCodeCamp comments on "Generate Random Whole Numbers with JS" exercise and I realized I wasn't being specific in my return and made the change then solved.

+I looked at the hint on "Use the parseInt() function" exercise, another return issue.
+Fixed and solved.

+Looked at freeCodeCamp comments to understand "Use the parseInt Function with a Radix" exercise example.
+Learned about binary number systems.